darktable/Unity-Plane-Mesh-Splitter/README.md

 You have two options
 - Download the .unitypackage from 'releases' section and import it in Unity.
 - Clone this repository and put the scripts into your assets folder.

+Version 1.1 needs you to install the following packages using the unity package manager:
+- unity.mathematics
+- unity.burst
+- unity.collections

 # Usage - MeshSplitController component